Jack Kramer (American football)

-Jack Kramer (born John Francis Kramer; July 26, 1919 in Milwaukee, Wisconsin) was a professional American football player.
+Jack Kramer (born John Francis Kramer; July 26, 1919 in Milwaukee, Wisconsin) was an American professional football player.

 Career

 Kramer played with the Buffalo Bisons of the All-America Football Conference in 1946.
-Previously, he had been drafted in the twentieth round of the 1945 NFL draft by the Chicago Cardinals.
+Previously, he had been drafted in the 20th round of the 1945 NFL draft by the Chicago Cardinals.

 He played at the college level at Marquette University.